Xeus-Territory/obsidian_world/content/Tech Second Brain/AI & ML & Data/Awesome AI & ML & Data Analysis.md

 - [Papers With Code](https://paperswithcode.com/): The latest in Machine Learning
 - [TensorFlow Hub](https://www.tensorflow.org/hub): A repository of trained machine learning models.
 - [There's An AI For That](https://theresanaiforthat.com/): Update the new about tools and technologies about AI
+- [AI Tools Directory](https://www.aixploria.com/en/): Access the largest list of top-quality AI tools available on the web
 # Artificial Intelligence / Machine Learning

 ![[thumbnail-ai-ml.png]]